Giants vs. Diamondbacks MLB Betting Odds, Trends & Prediction

 Giants vs. Diamondbacks MLB Betting Trends

-The total has gone OVER in 4 of San Francisco’s last 5 games when playing on the road against Arizona
+The total has gone UNDER in 8 of Arizona’s last 11 games

-The total has gone OVER in 6 of San Francisco’s last 8 games against an opponent in the National League West Division
+The total has gone OVER in 7 of San Francisco’s last 9 games on the road

-The total has gone OVER in 4 of Arizona’s last 5 games against an opponent in the National League West Division division
+The total has gone UNDER in 4 of Arizona’s last 5 games at home

 Giants vs. Diamondbacks MLB BETTING PREDICTION